Use an OCI Dynamic Inventory with Oracle Linux Automation Engine

 .
 Where<filename>

-is a user-defined useful identifier.cat << EOF > myproject.oci.yml --- plugin: oracle.oci.oci # Optional fields to specify oci connection config: config_file: ~/.oci/config config_profile: DEFAULT EOF
+is a user-defined helpful identifier.cat << EOF | tee ~/myproject/myproject.oci.yml > /dev/null --- plugin: oracle.oci.oci # Optional fields to specify oci connection config: config_file: ~/.oci/config config_profile: DEFAULT EOF

-ansible-inventory -i myproject.oci.yml --graph
+ansible-inventory -i ~/myproject/myproject.oci.yml --graph

-Note: Providing the tenancy OCID and having the correct permissions will generate an inventory for the entire tenancy.
+The error occurs because the plugin requires knowing the compartment OCID.
+If you provide the tenancy OCID rather than the compartment OCID and have the correct permissions, the plugin will generate an inventory for the entire tenancy.

-Since the plugin cannot read the compartment OCID information directly from the SDK configuration file, add it to the plugin source file.
+Since the plugin cannot read the compartment OCID information directly from the SDK configuration file, add it to the plugin configuration source file.

-Grab the compartment OCID from the SDK configuration file and assign it to the variable
+Grab the compartment OCID from the SDK configuration file and assign it to the variable comp_ocid.

-cat << EOF >> myproject.oci.yml compartments: - compartment_ocid: "$comp_ocid" fetch_compute_hosts: true EOF
+cat << EOF | tee -a ~/myproject/myproject.oci.yml > /dev/null compartments: - compartment_ocid: "$comp_ocid" fetch_compute_hosts: true EOF

 The